, ,

 Synthetic Cubism verus ELC Wooden Elephant.
 Reality versus expectations?

-Many years after my experiences in that world this explanation has come as a bit of a revelation.
-I now understand, I wasn’t just a Corporate Planning Minion, I was an Artist – a Cubism Artist!
+Many years after my corporate planning experiences this is a revelation!
+I now understand.
+I wasn’t just a Corporate Planning Minion, I was an Artist – a Cubism Artist!

-Just have a look at the definition of cubism through the lens of corporate reporting ….
+Consider the definition of cubism through the lens of corporate reporting …

-• ‘objects are analysed, broken up and reassembled’…… data and information is collected, analysed, collated and reported.
+• ‘objects are analysed, broken up and reassembled’…… data and information is collected, analysed and reported.

 • ‘the artist depicts the subject from a multitude of viewpoints’…. information is presented in a variety of ways.